PRODUCTION – FAQS.

 At AS Colour we recognise our responsibilities to workers for the conditions under which our products are made.
 These responsibilities extend to all workers producing products or services for us.
-We believe that good workplace standards, decent health and safety requirements, fair pay and conditions, and care for the environment are important elements in business success.
-We value all of our employees, and set the same high standard for their working conditions as we set for the high quality of our products.

 Our core T-shirting range is produced in Bangladesh and our more detailed garments are produced in China.
 The specific country of origin for each product can be found on our labels and on our Factories page.

-- Quality – technology, skill, location, price, and efficiency continue to be the main factors which lead us to a new supplier.
+- • Quality – technology, skill, location, price, and efficiency continue to be the main factors which lead us to a new supplier.
 These factors provide us with a quality product for our customers.

-- Environmental performance – if we can reduce environmental impact without sacrificing quality, we do so.
+- • Environmental performance – if we can reduce environmental impact without sacrificing quality, we do so.

-- Social performance – we discuss the standards set in our Code of Conduct and how owners can improve to meet them.
+- • Social performance – we discuss the standards set in our Code of Conduct and how owners can improve to meet them.

-2. UNDER WHICH STANDARDS IS AS COLOUR'S PRODUCTION AND SUPPLY CHAIN CERTIFIED?
+UNDER WHICH STANDARDS IS AS COLOUR'S PRODUCTION AND SUPPLY CHAIN CERTIFIED?

 We have listed certifications for each of our factories on our Factories page.

-- Our Code forms the principal part of our commitment to social responsibility by upholding worker rights and protecting them against abuses.
+- • Our Code forms the principal part of our commitment to social responsibility by upholding worker rights and protecting them against abuses.
 It applies to each of our factories.
 Compliance with the Code is enforced by way of independent audits.

-- The Code is based around International Labour Organisation (ILO) principles and goes beyond minimum legal requirements.
+- • The Code is based around International Labour Organisation (ILO) principles and goes beyond minimum legal requirements.
 ILO’s Four Fundamental Principles and Rights at Work define prohibitions against child labour, forced labour and discrimination, and guarantees for worker rights to freedom of association and collective bargaining.

-- WRAP is the world’s largest independent factory-based social compliance certification programme for the sewn products sector.
+- • WRAP is the world’s largest independent factory-based social compliance certification programme for the sewn products sector.

-- Its 12 Principles cover: compliance with local laws, prohibition of forced labour, child labour, discrimination, harassment or abuse, compensation and benefits, hours of work, health and safety, freedom of association, environment, customs compliance, security.
+- • Its 12 Principles cover: compliance with local laws, prohibition of forced labour, child labour, discrimination, harassment or abuse, compensation and benefits, hours of work, health and safety, freedom of association, environment, customs compliance, security.

-- WRAP provides for at least annual unannounced audits, which include allowance for off-site employee interviews.
+- • WRAP provides for at least annual unannounced audits, which include allowance for off-site employee interviews.
 From this, corrective action plans are put in place as well as follow-up audits to resolve any non-compliance before certification is awarded.

 The Business Social Compliance Initiative is a leading business-driven initiative for companies committed to improving working conditions in factories and farms worldwide.
 It focuses on production for the European market, and offers a system to monitor working conditions of manufacturers through audits; those audits are then shared.
 BSCI also provides workshops for customers and manufacturers to raise awareness and tackle improvements.
 BSCI’s Code of Conduct sets standards for working conditions based on international conventions such as the Universal Declaration of Human Rights, the Children’s Rights and Business Principles, UN Guiding Principles for Business and Human Rights, OECD Guidelines, UN Global Compact and International Labour Organisation (ILO) Conventions and Recommendations.

-- The Accord is an independent, legally binding agreement between brands and trade unions designed to work towards a safe and healthy Bangladeshi Ready-Made Garment Industry.
+- • The Accord is an independent, legally binding agreement between brands and trade unions designed to work towards a safe and healthy Bangladeshi Ready-Made Garment Industry.
 The aim is to enable a working environment in which no worker needs to fear fires, building collapses or other accidents that could be prevented with reasonable health and safety measures.

-- As a signatory AS Colour is committed to: an independent inspection programme, disclosure of all factories, inspection reports and corrective action plans, an assurance that sufficient funds are available for remediation, health and safety committees in all factories, training programmes, complaints mechanisms and the right for workers to refuse unsafe work.
+- • As a signatory AS Colour is committed to: an independent inspection programme, disclosure of all factories, inspection reports and corrective action plans, an assurance that sufficient funds are available for remediation, health and safety committees in all factories, training programmes, complaints mechanisms and the right for workers to refuse unsafe work.

-- Finally, members of the AS Colour team visit each of our factories on a regular basis (twice per year).
+- • Finally, members of the AS Colour team visit each of our factories on a regular basis (twice per year).
 We are also in contact daily by email and phone.

-- Our Code of Conduct and our own contact details are displayed in each factory and workers are made aware of them.
+- • Our Code of Conduct and our own contact details are displayed in each factory and workers are made aware of them.
 They may contact us directly should they suspect any Code violations or have issues which they feel cannot be resolved via their employer.